Future stability of the FLRW spacetime for a large class of perfect fluids: Introduction

 In \textit{step two}, the idea to overcome above difficulty is to generalize the idea of the non-degenerated symmetrization of Euler equations originated by Makino \cite{Makino1986} who firstly came up this formulation for polytropic fluids in a compact set in Newtonian setting.
-We extract the key properties of his idea which is enclosed in the definition of Makino-type fluids \S \ref{S:Makinolike} to write above degenerated equations to a non-degenerated hyperbolic system by introducing a new density variable $\alpha$ defined by Assumption \ref{a:Maksym}.
-However, this is still not enough to apply the theorem in Appendix \ref{section:3.5}, because the current variable $\alpha-\bar{\alpha}$ can not make sure some of the remainders in Einstein equation to be regular in $\tau$ (eventually, we need the complete Einstein-Euler system to be the target singular system in Appendix \ref{section:3.5}).
-In other words, The variable $\alpha-\bar{\alpha}$ in above system is not a suitable one of the singular hyperbolic system.
+We extract the key properties of his idea to write above degenerated equations to a non-degenerated hyperbolic system by introducing a new density variable $\alpha$ defined by Assumption \ref{a:Maksym}.
+However, this is still not enough to apply the theorem in Appendix \ref{section:3.5}, because the current variable $\alpha-\bar{\alpha}$ can not make sure some of the remainders in Einstein equation to be regular in $\tau$ (eventually, we need the complete Einstein--Euler system to be the target singular system in Appendix \ref{section:3.5}).
+In other words, The variable $\alpha-\bar{\alpha}$ in above system is not a suitable one in the singular hyperbolic system.

 In order to eliminate the singular terms in Einstein equation, we choose, in \textit{step three}, $\delta\zeta$ as the variable describing the density instead of $\alpha-\bar{\alpha}$.
 With the help of Assumption \ref{a:tLip}.\eqref{e:rhopro}, the remainder terms including $(\rho-\bar{\rho})/\tau^2$ and $(p-\bar{p})/\tau^2$ in the Einstein equations are \textit{regular} in $\tau$ and analytic in $\delta\zeta$, see \eqref{e:t2rho}.
 After changing $\alpha-\bar{\alpha}$ to $\delta\zeta$, $u^i$ have to been changed to $v^i$ defined by $u^{i}= \beta(\tau)v^{i}$ to make sure this system to be \textit{symmetric}.
 Hence, we have to change the variables of fluids from $(\alpha-\bar{\alpha},u^i)$ to $(\delta\zeta,v^i)$ to rewrite the equations.